FalkorDB/docs/configuration.md

 ## FalkorDB configuration parameters

-The following table summarizes which configuration parameters can be set at module load-time and which can be set on run-time:
+The following table summarizes which configuration parameters can be set at module load-time and which can also be set at run-time:

 | Configuration Parameter                                      | Load-time          | Run-time             |
 | :-------                                                     | :-----             | :-----------         |